-Alcohol - Possession of or presence under the influence of alcohol regardless of whether the student is on school premises Arson - Intentionally causing or attempting to cause a fire or explosion Assault - (Refer to Policy and Regulation 2673- Reporting of Violent Behavior)
+Alcohol - Possession of or presence under the influence of alcohol regardless of whether the student is on school premises Arson - Intentionally causing or attempting to cause a fire or explosion.
+In possession of any fire starting device (lighter/matches).

+Assault - Reporting of Violent Behavior)